jwulf/joshwulf.com/content/blog/2020/02/camunda-cloud-connection.md

 {{< fancybox path="/img/2020/02" file="camunda-cloud-connection-characteristics.png" caption="" gallery="Camunda Cloud" >}}

-I had been ignoring this as "expected behaviour", and my [reticular activating system](http://matizmo.com/the-importance-of-ras-and-its-implications-with-your-content-the-cocktail-party-phenomenon/) had conveniently made it invisible to me.
+I had been ignoring this as "expected behaviour (_for now_)", and my [reticular activating system](http://matizmo.com/the-importance-of-ras-and-its-implications-with-your-content-the-cocktail-party-phenomenon/) had conveniently made it invisible to me.

 The failure of the integration tests made it abundantly clear that this is actually _not_ expected behaviour in the formal specifications for the client (_the tests_).

 ## Designing for Developer UX

-This is bad developer (user) experience (UX) design.
+This is bad developer experience (UX) design.

-When developers are using Zeebe Node for the first time against Camunda Cloud, they don't know what they are doing, _and_ they don't know if they are doing it right.
+When developers are using Zeebe Node for the first time against Camunda Cloud, they don't know what they are doing _and_ they don't know if they are doing it right.

-When it is not working as they expect, they don't know if their expectation is erroneous or they have done something incorrectly.
+When it is not working as they expect, they don't know whether it is that their expectation is erroneous, or they have done something incorrectly.
 Users are often unaware even that they _have_ a model of the system composed of expectations they hold as a hypothesis.
 Instead, they think: "_Something is wrong.
 This is not working._"

 There are four things that can be at the cause of this: